wanyuac/FlowCraft_pipeline/README.md

-# Examples of Nextflow pipelines
+# Bioinformatics pipelines

 *Yu Wan*

-This repository contains my pipelines created for practice and training purposes.
+This repository contains my pipelines created for research and training purposes.
 Often in this repository I only include files that were manually modified for system compatibility or a specific analysis.
 Click each subdirectory for details.
 An adaptation is often necessary when migrating these pipelines to other platforms since components of every pipeline may be system-dependent.